bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-Semantic HTML(hyper-text markup language) is a  systmatic way for all developers to understand the meanings when marking up  your html.
-This puts a  standardized meaning to tags used to describe the elements in the html code
+Semantic HTML(hyper-text markup language) is a  systmatic way

+for all developers to understand the meanings when marking up

+your html.
+This puts a  standardized meaning to tags used to

+describe the elements in the html code.

 Semantic HTML is a mark-up language.
-It introduces meaning to a webpage.
+It introduces meaning to a

+webpage.
+INstef only genera

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-Compared to display: inline , the major difference is that display: inline-block allows to set a width and height on the element.
-Also, with display: inline-block , the top and bottom margins/paddings are respected, but with display: inline they are not.
+Compared to display: inline , the major difference is that

+display: inline-block allows to set a

+width and height on the element.
+Also, with display:

+inline-block , the top and bottom margins/paddings

+are respected, but with display: inline they are not.

 3. What are the 4 areas of the box model?
             1. border
             2. padding
             3  content
             4. margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-        Jump to Aligning content on the cross axis — the align-content property - To center our box we use the align-items property to align our item on the cross axis, which in this case is the block axis running vertically.
-We use justify-content to align the item on the main axis, which in this case the inline axis running horizontally
+        Jump to Aligning content on the cross axis — the align-content property -

+        To center our box we use the align-items property to

+        align our item on the cross axis, which in this case is the block axis running

+         vertically.
+We use justify-content to align

+         the item on the main axis, which in this case the

+         inline axis running horizontally

 5. Explain why git is valuable to a team of developers.

             Collaboration made simple.

             Version control made easy.
 A working directory, which contains current states of files.

             Numerous developers can access a directory when they’re logged in, so collaboration is easy.

-            The staging area, which contains indexes of everything for the next commit, and any files that have been added or edited since the previous save.
+            The staging area, which contains indexes of

+            everything for the next commit, and any files

+            that have been added or edited since the previous save.
             The Git repository, where new commits are added.

-            A Git repository contains (a) all the metadata, (b) the files, and a dedicated database that tracks versions of the project.
+            A Git repository contains (a) all the metadata, (b) the files, and

+             a dedicated database that tracks versions of the project.
 You are expected to be able to answer all these questions.
+Your

-Your responses contribute to your Sprint Challenge grade.
+responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.
 ## Project Set Up
 - [ ] Create a forked copy of this project.
 - [ ] Add your project manager as collaborator on Github.
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).